Fluorescence Lifetime Imaging (FLIM)

 This characteristic time depends not only on the specific fluorophore but also on its environment.
 Molecular interactions influence relaxation processes and modify fluorophore lifetimes.
 Therefore, FLIM can be used to discriminate different stages of molecular interaction.
 Additionally, because fluorescence lifetime is independent of molecular concentration, FLIM is particularly advantageous for studying biochemical interactions at molecular scales, where fluorophore concentrations are often heterogeneous or variable.

 Among various FLIM methods, the time-correlated single photon counting (TCSPC) approach delivers the highest time resolution and photon detection efficiency.
-Swabian Instruments’ Time Taggers are specifically designed to address the requirements of such high-precision measurements.
-Interfacing with a wide range of photon detectors - including photo-multiplier-tubes (PMT), single-photon avalanche detectors (SPAD), and superconducting nanowire single-photon detectors (SNSPD) - the Time Taggers can measure the time difference between excitation photons and those emitted during fluorescence decays, thereby enabling the precise evaluation of the fluorescence lifetime of the sample.
+Swabian Instruments’ Time Tagger are specifically designed to address the requirements of such high-precision measurements.
+Interfacing with a wide range of photon detectors - including photo-multiplier-tubes (PMT), single-photon avalanche detectors (SPAD), and superconducting nanowire single-photon detectors (SNSPD) - the Time Tagger can measure the time difference between excitation photons and those emitted during fluorescence decays, thereby enabling the precise evaluation of the fluorescence lifetime of the sample.

 This technique can be applied to measure not only a single point but also to scan the whole sample.
 Employing advanced methodologies such as 3D piezo scanning or light steering via digital micromirror devices, one can obtain an image with a full map of fluorescence lifetimes.
 These approaches provide a comprehensive view of molecular interactions and their dynamic processes.

 The FLIM technique has various applications for investigating biological, chemical, and physical processes at the microscopic scale.
-To mention a few: interactions between proteins using FRET-FLIM [1], and studies on cancer cell’s microenvironments [2].
+To mention a few: interactions between proteins using FRET-FLIM 1, and studies on cancer cell’s microenvironments 2.

 Figure 2 shows a typical setup for fluorescence lifetime imaging (FLIM) measurements.
 In this example, the setup employs scanning confocal microscopy, a widely used implementation for FLIM experiments.
 Photons are sent from a light source - typically a picosecond pulsed laser - directly onto the sample through a microscope.
 This optical system is used to reduce the beam spot size, enabling sub-micrometer precision and high resolution.
 The fluorescence photons produced are then sent to a single-photon detector.
 The acquisition is correlated with the corresponding sample position, which is precisely controlled by moving the sample with a 3D piezo stage.
 All of the signals - laser-clicks, photons-clicks, and time-tags associated with pixel position - are acquired simultaneously and in real-time by the Time Tagger.

 In FLIM the achievable time resolution is typically limited by the laser pulse duration and the electronic jitter of the detector and time-to-digital converter (TDC).
 With the availability of ultrafast lasers, the laser pulse duration is no longer a limiting factor.
 At the same time, the jitter from detectors and/or the read-out electronics often becomes the key parameter to consider.
 For instance, typical single-photon avalanche detectors (SPADs) have jitter on the order of tens to hundreds of picoseconds.
 In contrast, modern superconducting nanowire single-photon detectors (SNSPDs) achieve time resolutions below 10 picoseconds.
 To fully exploit the capabilities of these detectors, the timing electronics must have jitter below the one of the detector.
-Swabian Instruments' Time Taggers allows the precise determination of photons' arrival time with a timing jitter down to 1.3 ps.
+Swabian Instruments’ Time Tagger allows the precise determination of photons’ arrival time with a timing jitter down to 1.5 ps.

 The critical hardware parameters necessary for FLIM applications are:

 In fluorescence lifetime imaging (FLIM), it is important to acquire different signals simultaneously and correlate them with high precision.
-Swabian Instruments' software offers a user-friendly, easily implementable solution that supports real-time measurements.
+Swabian Instruments’ software offers a user-friendly, easily implementable solution that supports real-time measurements.
 The software’s features, such as picosecond-precision delay compensation and virtual channels, significantly reduce setup time and streamline calibration.
 Virtual channels, in particular, enable simultaneous tracking of multiple photon detection events, making them particularly valuable for experiments involving intensity correlation analysis or coincidence counting.
 As an example, the time tags acquired from the piezo-scanner allow the definition of precise time gates, enabling photons to be accurately mapped to their corresponding pixels.
-The Swabian Instruments documentation provides comprehensive guidance for configuring these features, along with numerous other advanced applications.
+The Time Tagger User Manual provides comprehensive guidance for configuring these features, along with numerous other advanced applications.

 Swabian Instruments’ programming libraries enable you to implement a full-blown FLIM experiment with powerful lab automation capabilities within just a few lines of code in your favorite programming language.